by Scott Mehl © Unofficial Royalty 2016

 On January 9, 1878, Margherita became the first Queen of Italy when her husband ascended to the throne following his father’s death.
 Immensely popular with the Italian people, Queen Margherita was very active with many cultural organizations, promoting the arts, and working extensively with the Red Cross.
 She is credited with introducing chamber music in Italy and often helped up-and-coming musicians with their education.
 These included composer Giacomo Puccini, who was able to study at the Conservatory of Milan thanks to a scholarship granted to him by The Queen.

-Always possessing an adventurous spirit, in 1893 she climbed the Punta Gnifetti for a ceremony in which a mountain hut – the Capanna Regina Margherita – was named in her honor.
+Always possessing an adventurous spirit, in 1893 she climbed the Punta Gnifetti for a ceremony in which a mountain hut, the Capanna Regina Margherita, was named in her honor.
 She later became President of the Ladies’ Alpine Club.

 Margherita was widowed on July 29, 1900.
 While visiting the city of Monza, King Umberto I was shot and killed by an anarchist who was avenging the deaths in the Bava-Beccaris massacre.
 The throne passed to the couple’s son, Vittorio Emanuele III, and Margherita settled into her new role as Queen Mother.
 She devoted herself to her charity work and the advancement of the arts in Italy.
 She maintained her official residence at the Palazzo Margherita in Rome and also lived in the Stupinigi Hunting Lodge.

 In 1914, Margherita purchased Villa Etelinda in Bordighera, Italy.
-Originally built as Villa Bischoffsheim in the 1870s, the Queen had stayed there as a guest in 1879 to recover after the first assassination attempt on her husband.
-In 1896, it had been purchased by Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne (father of Queen Elizabeth The Queen Mother) who renamed it Villa Etelinda.
+Originally built as Villa Bischoffsheim in the 1870s, she had stayed there as a guest in 1879 to recover after the first assassination attempt on her husband.
+In 1896, it was purchased by Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne (father of Queen Elizabeth The Queen Mother) who renamed it Villa Etelinda.
 The villa was situated in a large park, which is where Margherita had a new house built, named Villa Margherita.
 For the remainder of her life, she spent several months at Villa Margherita each year, entertaining numerous artists and writers as well as members of her family.

 Queen Margherita died at Villa Margherita in Bordighera, Italy on January 4, 1926.
 She is buried beside her husband in the Pantheon in Rome, Italy.